jlynch2121/csv-to-js/readme.md

 # csv-to-js
-  Simple python script for converting a csv file to a JavaScript array of objects
+  Simple python script for converting a csv file to a JavaScript array of objects.
+This script was created for generating machine-readable data from a CSV file for features on the [Illinois Digital Heritage Hub's website](https://idhh.dp.la).

 ## How to convert a CSV file to JavaScript
  1. Use the data template provided on Google Drive.
 Please do not relabel the headers.
 Spreadsheet header titles should be one word and enclosed in tildes [~]